mkh-welsch/crossfilter/README.md

     // "2011-11-14T17:07:21Z", 2, 90, 6, "visa", {"004", "005"}
 ```

-Dimension can be a combination of different rentries as long the accessor function returs a sortable type. however, you can make type conversion on the fly.
+A dimension can be a combination of different entries as long the accessor function returs a sortable type.
+However, you can make type conversion on the fly.

 ```C++
 auto products = payments.dimension([](auto r) { return r.productIDS.size(); });